What are life income joint and survivor settlement option guarantees?

 As you change your beneficiaries and make adjustments to your policy over time, you can also review your settlement options.
 Although most benefit payment options are determined by the beneficiary, if your beneficiaries are not yet adults, you might want to set settlement options on their behalf.

-Life Income Joint & Survivor Settlement Option Guarantees: The Bottom Line
+Life Income Joint and Survivor Settlement Option Guarantees: The Bottom Line

 If you’re in the market for a life insurance policy, you’re probably just focused on finding a great rate.
 To get that great rate, you’re probably comparing multiple providers and doing everything you can to complete a shining medical exam.